-- Vascular dysfunction in Diabetes, specifically pregnancies complicated by diabetes (Type 1, Type 2 and GDM).
+- Placental Vascular dysfunction in pregnancies complicated by diabetes (Type 1, Type 2, GDM - diet and metformin treated)

 - Molecular mechanisms underlying physiological vasculogenesis and angiogenesis.

-- Mathematical modelling of blood flow in the placenta
+- MRI and Mathematical modelling of maternal and fetal blood flow in the placenta

 - Ex vivo perfusion of human placental vascular beds.

 - In vitro modelling of endothelial angiogenesis.

 - Confocal imaging of junctional proteins.